 \subsubsection{Global Reasoning Optimization}

-The Global Reasoning module consists of two steps.
-First, a selection model identifies and selects the local reasoning conclusions that serve as \textit{Core} or \textit{Support} conclusions.
-Second, a synthesis model combines the selected conclusions into a coherent global Chain-of-Thought.
-We independently fine-tune the models used in each step of Global Reasoning, and further optimize the first-step model with a policy gradient method to enhance the selection precision.
+The Global Reasoning module consists of two steps: a selection model identifies local reasoning conclusions that serve as \textit{Core} or \textit{Support}, and a synthesis model combines the selected conclusions into a coherent global Chain-of-Thought.
+Both models are independently fine-tuned, with the selection model further optimized via policy gradient to improve selection precision.

-The key principle in Global Reasoning is to ensure that all \textit{Cores} are fully included, \textit{Noises} are avoided, and \textit{Supports} are encouraged.
+The key principle is to ensure that all \textit{Cores} are fully included, \textit{Noises} are avoided, and \textit{Supports} are encouraged.
 To quantitatively guide the model towards this goal, we design a reward function that captures the selection quality of local reasoning conclusions, defined as the \textit{Weighted Inference F-score (WIF)}.